 There may be times when school must be called off for various reasons, including inclement weather and equipment failure.
-We will announce all closures via e-mail, texts, and use of our notification system, and will notify bus drivers who will in turn try to notify parents that school has been cancelled or delayed.
+We will announce all closures via e-mail and texts, and will notify bus drivers who will in turn try to notify parents that school has been cancelled or delayed.
 We will try hard to avoid school cancellations during the school day due to the fact that children cannot be sent home unless we are sure there will be an adult there to receive them.
 If it does become necessary, we will make sure someone is at home or we will drop the student off or send him or her to a relative's or neighbor's home.